qiaojunfeng/w90-docs/docs/user_guide/wannier90/postproc.md

     of Bloch functions by a factor of 8.
 Default is `.false.` (only relevant if `write_unk=.true.`)[^5]

+[^5]: Note that there is a small bug with this feature in v3.2 (and
+    subsequent patches) of ` quantum-espresso`.
+Please use a later version (if available) or the CVS version of `pw2wannier90.f90`, which has been fixed.

 -   `wvfn_formatted` -- Set to `.true.` to write formatted
     wavefunctions.
 Default is `.false.` (only relevant if `write_unk=.true.`)